pfnet-research/menoh-java/README.md

 (This library only works on 64-bit architecture at the moment.)

 ## Requirements
-This package depends on the native [Menoh](https://github.com/pfnet-research/menoh/) library.
-You need to [install](https://github.com/pfnet-research/menoh/blob/master/README.md#installation-using-package-manager-or-binary-packages) it before running.
+This package depends on the [Menoh](https://github.com/pfnet-research/menoh/) native shared library.
+You need to [install](https://github.com/pfnet-research/menoh/blob/master/README.md#installation-using-package-manager-or-binary-packages) it to the JVM classpath or the system library path before running.

 ### Linux
 TODO